Ahmed-Fawzy-Coder/WeatherApp/README.md

 ## Getting Started

+* Generate Your Api Key From OpenWeather Api Then Value It To 'appKey' Variable In app.js File
 * No Need To Install Any Thing, You Can View The Web Page Localy By Opening index.html File OR By Uploading It Into A Server

 ### Used Languages